d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 ### Insufficient Training (Overfitting)

-Now let us try to train the model using a polynomial of too high degree.
+Now let's try to train the model using a polynomial of too high degree.
 Here, there is insufficient data to learn that the higher-degree coefficients should have values close to zero.